 A human-centric approach to video marketing requires some due diligence on your part.
 You’ll need to gain a solid understanding of the problems your target audiences are trying to solve — and what topics interest them.
 Start by studying your target audience on social media.
 Take a look at what you’ve posted in recent months, and try to identify any patterns around topics or content types that have garnered strong engagement.
 Then choose some followers who represent your next video’s target audience.
 Check out the videos they’ve liked and shared from other businesses.
 You’ll likely find some clues about what types of content will resonate with them.

-At Storyblocks, we recently launched the Storyblocks Plugin for Adobe Premiere Pro.
+We recently launched the Storyblocks Plugin for Adobe Premiere Pro.
 It’s a really cool time-saving product feature that gives our members unlimited access to our entire diverse, royalty-free stock media library — directly in Adobe Premiere Pro.

 Within the first 10 seconds of the video we created to announce the plugin, we addressed problems that we know our core audiences face with video production.
 Once we established that we understand their challenges, we dove into how the plugin can help — rather than just talking about the technicalities of the product itself.